 3. Get out in nature.

-This one is essential & might not be at the front of your mind but did you know that getting hungry can actually contribute to anxiety?
+This one might sound like a stupid thing to mention but did you know that getting hungry can actually contribute to anxiety?

 5. Get informed about birth.